-First announced in 2013, the ambitious four-year project to convert the historic Grain Silo at the V&A Waterfront into a cutting edge contemporary art museum is officially in the home stretch, having reached the “One Year to Grand Opening” milestone.
+First announced in 2013, the ambitious four-year project to convert the historic grain silo at the V&A Waterfront into a cutting-edge contemporary art museum is officially in the home stretch, having reached the “One Year to Grand Opening” milestone.

-The Zeitz Museum of Contemporary Art Africa will open to the public during Heritage Weekend 2017, holding a four-day Grand Opening from Friday, 22 September to Monday, 25 September.
+The Zeitz Museum of Contemporary Art Africa will open to the public during Heritage Weekend 2017, holding a four-day Grand Opening from Friday 22 September to Monday 25 September.
 During this time, no entrance fee will be charged.

-The Museum, a partnership between the V&A Waterfront and Jochen Zeitz, is the first major museum in Africa dedicated to contemporary art from Africa and its Diaspora, and also the first African institution to acknowledge new mediums through the establishment of different centres and institutes within the overall museum.
+The museum, a partnership between the V&A Waterfront and Jochen Zeitz, is the first major museum in Africa dedicated to contemporary art from Africa and its Diaspora, and also the first African institution to acknowledge new mediums through the establishment of different centres and institutes within the overall museum.

+On completion, Zeitz MOCAA will house Centres for Photography, Curatorial Excellence, the Moving Image, Performative Practice, Art Education, and the Costume Institute.
 In addition to exhibiting an extensive art collection from some of Africa’s most talented artists, Zeitz MOCAA has sought to create a contemporary art museum that is easily accessible to South Africans and continental visitors.
-The Museum’s ‘Access for All’ programme will ensure that no one is ever turned away from the Museum due to the inability to afford admission.
+The museum’s Access for All programme will ensure that no one is ever turned away from its doors due to an inability to afford admission.

-The ‘Access for All’ programme will see visitors under the age of 18 allowed free entrance to the museum all year round, free admission every Wednesday morning for all South Africans and other visitors from the African continent, and half price admission for all on ‘Late Night Fridays’.
-The Museum is removing financial barriers to entry for those who may not have the resources to visit otherwise.
+The Access for All programme will see visitors under the age of 18 years old allowed free entrance to the museum all year round, free admission for all citizens of African countries on Wednesday mornings, and half-price admission for all on late-night Fridays.
+The museum is removing financial barriers to entry for those who may not have the resources to visit otherwise.

 NOTES TO THE EDITOR